Schedule

 In Class:

-• See Map of Europe in 1914 – on Handout Page
+• Map of Europe in 1914 – and Map Quiz Study Guide – on Handout Page

 • Map quiz will be due by the end of next week – start studying!